BridgesLab/FellowshipWorkshopDocuments/Documents/F31_PAF_Comparason.md

 The major change is going from **five** to **three** scored review criteria:

-* Candidate's Goals, Preparedness and Potential (Previously two sections, Fellowship Applicant and Training Potential)
+* **Candidate's Goals, Preparedness and Potential** (Previously two scoring criteria, Fellowship Applicant and Training Potential)
-* Research Training Plan still present
+* **Research Training Plan** is still present and mostly unchanged
-* Commitment to Candidate, Mentoring and Training Environment (previously two sections, Sponsors, Collaborators, and Consultants and Institutional Environment & Commitment to Training)
+* **Commitment to Candidate, Mentoring and Training Environment** (previously two scoring criteria, Sponsors, Collaborators, and Consultants and Institutional Environment & Commitment to Training)

 ![Diagram of Changes](Images/NRSA_Criteria_Changes.png)